 #25 Walk the ancient Appian Way

-Walking part of the via Appia Antica, one of the world’s oldest highways, should definitely be on your list of the best things to do in Rome.
+Walking at least part of the via Appia Antica, one of the world’s oldest highways, should definitely be on your list of the best things to do in Rome.
 This important road connected Rome with many of its distant settlements, leading all the way to Brindisi in Puglia.
 The first ten miles of the road in Rome are now a park, auto free on Sundays.

 You can take the bus to see the Appian Way: bus 118 travels a good section of the Appian Way and stops at the Colosseum on all days except Sundays, when you can take it from the Circus Maximus stop.
 It runs about every 20 minutes.
 You can also take a taxi, but on the way back, negotiate a fare before you step into the vehicle.
 You can also opt for a guided tour.